broadinstitute/genetics-kp-dev/README.md

 * Experimental Integrated Genetics method (Flannick Lab); under development

-## Available by 01/16/2021
+## Added on 01/16/2021
-  * An extra 15 phenotypes added to the magma gene associations (from 145 to 160)
+  * An extra 41 phenotypes added to the magma gene associations (from 145 to 186)
-  * An extra 15 phenotypes added to the magma pathway associations (from 82 to 95)

 # Phenotypes currently available for each method